Appearance

 | Backup switches | Counted as additional switches (Megapixel/Novastar tier 3) |

-| Backup trunk cables | One per switch connected to a backup processor |
+| Backup trunk cables | One per switch fed by a redundant trunk (backup processor or same-processor spare trunk) |

 For Brompton, backup trunk cables are added for the XD secondary trunk inputs — no additional switches are needed since both processors share the same XD switches.
+For a same-processor redundant trunk (e.g. Novastar MX40 A+B → CVT10), a backup trunk cable is added for the switch's second input without adding a switch or processor.

 Impact on Exports